 Now, as your business has grown, it’s become a hassle that creates a wedge between you and what you need to do to keep the business moving forward.
 And, you are in the middle of the process.
 You know where all the records are.
 You know how you want to track things.
 All of the statements and invoices come directly to you.
 So, it seems faster to just do it yourself.
 One.
 More.
 Time.

-The reality of running a business, particularly a start-up business, is sometimes it is easier to do things yourself that are far below your role.
+The reality of running a business, particularly a start-up business, is sometimes as a founder you do things that are far below your role.
 It’s just easier.
 And doesn’t cost any money.

 But there is a cost.
 And it can be quite large.
 The cost is your time and focus for the more important things that need your undivided attention and input.
 Everything requires attention and energy.
 Accounting functions are no exception.
 However, it is a different type of focus.
 But it is no less taxing then the focus required to think through your business strategy.
 Or deal with Board matters.
 Or motivate your team.